 - You have the freedom to import only what is relevant to you: import an entire section with “Import All”, import only the New items within a section with “Import New”, or import items one-by-one.

-- When you’re finished, mark the Profile as reviewed.
+- When you’re finished, select Acknowledge.

 The new design of the Chronological Record allows you to more easily scan the complete record of patient care, now including new information from other care collaborators.